uktrade/platform-tools/commands/COMMANDS.md

 [↩ Parent](#copilot-helper)

-    Create a conduit connection to a backing service of ADDON_TYPE.
+    Create a conduit connection to a ADDON_TYPE backing service.

 ## Usage